DaEagle01/DaEagle01/README.md

 <h1 align="center">Hi 👋, I'm Fahad Bin Karim</h1>
-<h3 align="center">A Frontend Developer specializing in React ecosystem with 2 years of experience.
+<h3 align="center">A Frontend Developer specializing in React and Next.js ecosystem.
 I've contributed to impactful projects and have a proven track record of improving platform performance and user engagement.
 Let's connect and code the future!</h3>

 - 🔭 I’m currently **exploring new employment possibilities**